Protection

 Trademarks

-Trademarks serve as the overarching term for your company's business identifiers, which can take many different forms.
-Traditional trademarks include word marks (the name of the trademark) and figurative marks (such as logos), but it is also possible to register other types of business identifiers, including sounds, gestures, shapes, and multimedia elements (such as an animated logo).
+Trademarks are the umbrella term for your company's business identifiers, which can come in many different forms.
+Traditional trademarks are word marks (the actual name of the trademark) and figurative marks (e.g. logo), but it is also possible to register a number of other types of business signs such as sounds, gestures, shape and multimedia (e.g. an animation of a logo).

-Both use and registration grant the exclusive right to use the trademark.
-A trademark registration remains valid for 10 years from the date of application and must be renewed every 10 years to maintain protection.
+Use and registration entails the exclusive right to use the trademark.
+A trademark registration is valid for 10 years from the date of application and must therefore be renewed every 10 years.

-We assist with all legal aspects of trademark protection, including registration, ongoing monitoring, and enforcement against potential infringements.
+We help you with all legal aspects of trademark registrations, including registration, ongoing monitoring and possible prosecution of infringements.

 Patents